anirvansen/crud_fast_api/README.md

 ![add_product](https://user-images.githubusercontent.com/20265546/87873285-cba89580-c9dd-11ea-92c7-4910148750a4.gif)

-> Behind the scene the client sends Authorization: Bearer in the header which is a jwt token in our case Lets open developer tool to see the token
+> Behind the scene the client sends Authorization: Bearer in the header which is a jwt token in our case.
+You can see the token in developer console ,
+Network --> Headers

 <img width="767" alt="token" src="https://user-images.githubusercontent.com/20265546/87873334-5d180780-c9de-11ea-871d-e621795a9dea.PNG">

-> Now you can use other endpoint for CRUD operations.
+> ### Feel free to play with other endpoints.

 ## Contributing

-> ###  Feel free to contribute.
+> ###  Fork the project and let me know if you find any issue or enhancement in the project.
+I will be more than happy to look into your comments.

 ## FAQ